 Building diversity is a long-term effort with potential challenges:

 Maintain momentum by embedding diversity goals into business objectives, creating recognition programs for inclusive behaviors, and continuously refreshing initiatives based on feedback.
-Engage leadership as champions to sustain focus, and create forums for open discussion to address resistance or concerns proactively.
+Engage leadership as champions to sustain focus and create forums for open discussion to address resistance or concerns proactively.
 Long-term success requires ongoing commitment and adaptability.